See return-to-campus and COVID-19 information

 Lebanon Valley College's emergency alerts are delivered using e2Campus, a mass notification system from Omnilert.
 This system allows students, faculty, and staff to receive text messages on cell phones, email accounts, and other "smart" communications devices.
-Students are automatically enrolled by employees and families must register for this service in order to receive emergency alerts.
+Students are automatically enrolled but employees and families must register for this service in order to receive emergency alerts.
 After you have registered, you may add to your profile a total of two cell phone numbers and two email addresses at which to receive emergency alerts.
 Register for LVC Emergency Alerts by using the form at the bottom of this page.
 Families: If you would like to receive the College's emergency alerts, ask your student to add your cell phone number or e-mail address to his or her profile.

 |On Campus||Ext.
 6111|